How much of success is luck?

 “You’re lucky your business is still doing okay in this recession.”

-“You’re lucky that you sold your business.”
+“You’re lucky that you sold your business when you could.”

 It’s easy to reflect back that dismissive indignation: